Student Council Elections

 In recent years, the School Council has:

-- The School Council organised a Cupcake competition for the whole school.
+9. Organised a cupcake competition for the whole school.
 The children designed cakes which were then judged and prizes were awarded.
 The rest of the cakes were then sold to raise funds for our sponsored child in Uganda, Mary Brenda.
 We managed to raise £145.67!

 10. Collected shoeboxes in support of the Samaritan's Purse Operation Christmas Child appeal.

 11. Organised a School Election at the time of the General Election with their own parties and campaign speeches.